 Both wamo and Monzo offer businesses easy and effective financial solutions that enable entrepreneurs to make cross-border payments, save on international money transfers, and enjoy other benefits.
 To get the most out of these platforms, it's important to understand the key differences between them.

-wamo is a financial management and payments platform that is designed specifically to make business banking easier for small businesses, sole traders and non-residents in the UK and EU who want to do business there. wamo’s offers personal, bespoke customer service, international transfers, multi-currency accounts and multiple payment options in multiple currencies. wamo aims to make it possible for anyone with a legitimate business to have a business account.
+wamo is a financial management and payments platform that is designed specifically to make business financial services easier for small businesses in the UK and EU who want to do business there. wamo’s offers personal, bespoke customer service, international transfers, multi-currency accounts and multiple payment options in multiple currencies. wamo aims to make it possible for anyone with a legitimate business to have a business account.
 Even those who don’t have EU or UK nationality.

 wamo vs Monzo: Subscription Plans

-While both the platforms offer affordable options for you, the subscription plan for Monzo is lower than what you will be paying to wamo.
+While both the platforms offer affordable options for you, the subscription plan for Monzo is lower than wamo.